codeceptjs/CodeceptJS/docs/bootstrap.md

   },

   async teardown() {
-    console.log('Cool, one of the test suites have finished');
+    console.log('Cool, one of the workers have finished');
   },

   async teardownAll() {
-    console.log('All suites are now done so we should clean up the temp folder');
+    console.log('All workers have finished running tests so we should clean up the temp folder');
     fs.rmdirSync(tempFolder);
   },